-We’re delighted to confirm that House with No Steps and Tipping (now Aruma) have now merged.
-Supporting people with a disability in more places and in new and better ways – that’s the reason we’ve joined forces.
+We’re delighted that House with No Steps and Tipping (now Aruma) have now merged to support people with a disability in more places and in new and better ways.

 The two organisations have today officially become one united organisation.

 “It’s a huge milestone for both organisations.
 We’ve joined forces to support more people with a disability in more places in new and better ways.
 We’re now one united, for-purpose organisation, committed to the human rights and wellbeing of all people with a disability,” said Andrew Richardson, CEO of the merged organisation.

 This merger has been around 20 months in the making.
 It was first announced in late November 2017 and received approval from members before Christmas.
 The merged organisation has a new board and an executive leadership team led by CEO Andrew Richardson.
 Its 5000 employees support around 5000 customers.

 Each organisation will continue to operate under its own name for the foreseeable future.
 The same staff will continue to support the same customers in the same way.

 Mr Richardson said the merged organisation would leverage its diverse expertise and reach to help more people with a disability in more places.

 “We have strong presence throughout eastern Australia, and love being part of the many local communities in which we operate.
 We are passionate about the human rights and wellbeing of people with a disability, and will continue to focus all our energy and effort on helping people with a disability live great lives.”